Codes over Trees

-Several more interesting results on the size of the tree balls of trees and more specifically for stars and lines are shown in this section.
+Several more interesting results on the size of the tree balls of trees and more specifically for stars and path trees are shown in this section.
 First we show an exact formula for $V^{\star}(n,t)$ and conclude that $V^{\star}(n,t) = \Theta(n^{2t})$.
-Then we simplify the recursive formula in Theorem~\ref{theo35} for line trees and we will show that $V^{\bline}(n,t) = \Theta(n^{3t})$.
+Then we simplify the recursive formula in Theorem~\ref{theo35} for path trees and we will show that $V^{\bline}(n,t) = \Theta(n^{3t})$.
 Finally, we will show the following explicit upper bound on the recursive formula in Theorem~\ref{theo35}, that will not depend on the structure of the tree,

 This result will be shown in Theorem~\ref{theo45}.

 First, we derive some interesting properties from the recursive formula in Theorem~\ref{theo35}, which proved that